 Now that you know that I KNOW what you’re going through (and I’m so, so sorry!), here are some ideas that I discovered.
 I hope they help!

 - Morning sickness may be related to a magnesium deficiency in many women.
 Try to eat high magnesium foods.
 It is extremely difficult to get enough through diet or oral supplements, so you might want to consider a magnesium supplement that is applied to the skin (called “magnesium oil”).
-You can order my own ready-to-use magnesium lotion from my online store!

 - Don’t force down any food or drink just because it helped somebody else.
 It won’t work just because it’s “supposed to” help.
 I couldn’t stand the smell or texture of crackers, which is the first thing everybody recommends.

 - If you think you can keep something down first thing in the morning, ask your hubby to bring it to you in bed.
 For several weeks nothing helped me, but as soon as I was able to eat it, my husband or Mom brought me oatmeal.
 It really did help for those first few hours to have something in my tender tummy.

 - If water won’t stay down (trust me, doctors really don’t like that!) try putting a few slices of fruit or cucumber in the water.
 I had never had “spa water” until this, but it was the only way I could keep liquids down for those worst weeks.
 It really was amazing that it made such a difference!!
 Try strawberries, cucumber, citrus or melon… whatever sounds appealing.
 I liked my water ice-cold, but I know some women can only drink room temperature or warm liquids.
 Try it all and see what works best, because you do not want to go to a germy ER for an IV.